Foxcon84/PoGo-Convenience/README.md

 **THIS WILL NOT SHOW EVERY POKEMON THAT WAS POWERED UP.** The strings only show every integer level from 1 to 35, the levels of pokemon you can catch in the wild.
 If you powered certain pokemon up, and they're higher than level 35 or land on a "half level" e.g. 4.5, they will not show up in the search.

-You can use text replacement on iOS to use these strings.
+You can use text replacement on iOS to use these strings (or for utilizing macOS and iOS, See**Text Replacement Script using macOS** this allows you to run a script to create all text replacement IV strings).
 You might be able to use this on certain Android devices but the few that I've tried on have a character limit on text replacement.
 You might be able to find a way around that though.

 iOS text replacement guide:
 1. Open Settings app